Jennifer-Zhan/EECS592_Project/README.md

 ## Files

-`EECS592_model.ipynb`: This is an ipynb file used for training model on Google Colab.
+`EECS592_model.ipynb`: This is an ipynb file that includes all of our implementation.
 The file includes how we construct and train CNN model, how we test the model, and how we evaluate the model using SSIM and PSNR.
 The CNN model we trained is at the CNN Test section.
 The GAN test section is just a try.

 `model.py`: This is the file that includes CNN model implementation, but we already add the code in this file to `EECS592_model.ipynb` for larger dataset training.

-`classification.py`: This is the file for getting CLIP model classification result.
+`classification.py`: This is the file for getting CLIP model classification results.
 The code in this file has been added to CNN model implementation.

 ## Reference